datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ```

 Please note we use `%matplotlib inline` for the plots to appear inline in the notebook (instead of a pop-up).
-When using Jupyter Notebook, the easiest way to see a plot is inline.
+When using Jupyter Notebook, the easiest way to see a plot is in-line.

 To get a quick tour of Jupyter notebook, you can go to Help > User Interface Tour as show below:

 ![](/images/jupyter.png)

-Once you have installed everything and Jupyer is running you can move onto to installing R and RStudio by following the [Absolute Beginners Tutorial for Getting Started Doing Data Science using Servers](/beginner-tutorial-getting-started-with-data-science-using-servers).
+Once you have installed everything and Jupyter is running you can move onto to installing R and RStudio by following the [Absolute Beginners Tutorial for Getting Started Doing Data Science using Servers](/beginner-tutorial-getting-started-with-data-science-using-servers).